 Charlottesville Parks and Recreation maintains a variety of trails in the City.
+There are nearly 6 miles of paved trails, and about 30 miles of nature trails available for residents and visitors to enjoy.
 Multi use trails exist at Riverview Park (and upstream along the Rivanna river), Meade Park, at Schenk's Greenway, Mcintire Park, John Warner Parkway, and at Forest Hills Park.
 Nature trails exist in the woods of many City parks and alongside creeks.
 Each trail is described in detail below, or you can view the overall Map of City trails.

 The section of RTF trail between Sunset Avenue bridge and McElroy Drive is closed while we work to obtain private property permission for the trail.
 Please use the posted detour around Jefferson Park Circle.